Jbleezy/BO2-Reimagined/README.md

 * Kills on any round

 ### Acid Gat
-* Kills on any round
+* Kills on any round in 1-2 bursts
 * Increased player damage from 10 to 25
 * Vastly improved accuracy
 * Aiming and Deadshot improve accuracy